jiutongzhao/Time-Series-Data-Analysis/README.md

 - For Tukey: $\alpha$ is the cosine-tapered fraction $(0 \leq \alpha \leq 1)$
 - For Kaiser: $I_0$ is the modified Bessel function of the first kind
 - Gaussian approximations assume the window is appropriately scaled

+<u>**As the magnitude and power spectra have different normalization factors, it is suggested that apply the normalization before the data outputting/plotting but not immediately after you proceed the Fourier transform.**</u>

 ### Fence Effect